Advanced search

 Smoking during pregnancy is associated with risks such as intra-uterine growth retardation, premature birth or stillbirth.
 Stopping smoking is the single most effective intervention for improving the health of both pregnant smoker and her baby.
 The earlier abstinence is achieved the better.

 Ideally smoking cessation during pregnancy should be achieved without NRT.
 Nicotine passes to the foetus and affects its breathing movements and circulation.
 The effect on the circulation is dose-dependent.
-However for women unable to quit on their own, NRT may be recommended to assist a quit attempt, the risk of using NRT to the fetus is lower than that expected with tobacco smoking, due to lower maximal plasma nicotine concentration and no additional exposure to polycyclic hydrocarbons and carbon monoxide.
+However for women unable to quit on their own, NRT may be recommended to assist a quit attempt, the risk of using NRT to the foetus is lower than that expected with tobacco smoking, due to lower maximal plasma nicotine concentration and no additional exposure to polycyclic hydrocarbons and carbon monoxide.

 Lactation